sandeepbassioec/eaip/docs/state-continuation.md

 18. Architecture artifacts are produced only after stakeholder alignment is achieved
 19. Architectural thinking precedes documentation
 20. Platform-level architectural decisions are captured as immutable, auditable aggregates and are enforced at runtime across all subsystems.
+21. Architectural changes must never be implicit or silent
+22. Any modification to previously agreed architecture must be explicitly announced, justified, and approved
+23. Architectural stability is preferred over premature optimization
+24. Trust between architect and system design process is treated as a first-class concern
+25. No renaming, relocation, or abstraction change is allowed without explicit change declaration
+---

+## Architecture Change & Evolution Protocol (Locked)

+This protocol governs how architectural changes are introduced, communicated, and executed.

+### Change Announcement Rule

+Any change to previously agreed architecture MUST be announced explicitly before implementation.

+Each change announcement must include:

+1. **What is changing**
+   - Exact class, folder, module, or concept

+2. **Why the change is needed**
+   - Design flaw, scalability issue, consistency, future domains, or correctness

+3. **What remains unchanged**
+   - To preserve architectural stability and trust

+4. **Migration instructions**
+   - Rename, move, delete, or no-operation

+5. **Change status**
+   - Proposed / Approved / Locked

+### Enforcement

+- No silent refactors are allowed
+- No implicit renaming is allowed
+- No architectural reshaping without approval is allowed
+- If a change is not announced, it is assumed to be **invalid**

+This protocol exists to preserve:
+- Trust
+- Cognitive clarity
+- Long-term maintainability
+- Architectural discipline

+This protocol is **non-negotiable**.

 ---